nursing-informatics.com

 If you want your site to work well in today’s browsers and non–traditional devices, and to continue to work well in tomorrow’s, it’s a good idea to author new sites in XHTML, and to convert old pages to XHTML as your work schedule permits.
 Of course, this isn't the end!
 Already, work is being done to creat XHTML 2.0.
 The move is to focus solely on structure, not backward compatibility.
 You can read about this newest form of XHTML at the IBM website in their article, The Web's Future: XHTML 2.0.

-HTML Highlight Article Series
+History of HTML Article Series

 PART 1: Should a Credible Designer Know HTML?